 At 9am, Wednesday 18th April 2018, myself and best friend and fellow salmon slayer, Nicola Rowbotham will start the walk from my Fish Counter at Tesco Stoke, Newcastle Road to Flatfish Ltd, Sterling Street, Grimsby.

 “Why on earth would you do that?!”
 You might ask, and to be fair I have asked myself.
 The answer is “The Fishermens Mission”.
 Ever since my friend, Mr James Portus, asked me to help out at The FishStock festival in Brixham 10th September 2016, I’ve been passionate about the Fishermens Mission and what it stands for.

-When I attended the Fishermens Mission AGM in April this year, it really touched me on the lengths people go to to raise money for fishermen and their families all over the country.
+When I attended the Fishermens Mission AGM in April last year, it really touched me on the lengths people go to to raise money for fishermen and their families all over the country.

 As a fishmonger for Tesco, we proudly support Fish Friday, and as a company, raise money for the charity.
 But I wanted to do more.
 The idea of fundraising wouldn’t leave me alone and every Twitter or Facebook post I see from the Fishermens Mission just wanted me to finally do something.

 But What Is A Girl From The Middle Of The Midlands To Do?

 I am pretty much as far away from the British coast line as you can get and Stoke is known for being “the potteries”, an industrial city, built on the fame of names such Josiah Wedgwood and Spode.
 I do, however, love walking, so I’d always had the idea of attempting a walk, but how would I go about it?
 Which “willing weirdo” would want to walk with me?
 Where would we walk to?
 Would we get any support?